Power spectrum and diffusion of the Amari neural field: Abstract

 \section{Abstract}

 We study the power spectrum of a space-time dependent neural field which describes the average membrane potential of neurons in a single layer.
 This neural field is modelled by a dissipative integro-differential equation, the so-called Amari equation.
-By considering a small perturbation with respect to a stationary and uniform configuration of the neural field we derive a linearized equation which is solved for a generic external stimulus by using the Fourier transform into wavevector-freqency domain, finding an elegant analytical formula for the power spectrum of the neural field.
-In the case of an istantaneous and localized external stimulus, we show that for large frequencies $\omega$ the power spectrum scales as $1/\omega^2$, in agreement with experimental data of electroencephalography.
+By considering a small perturbation with respect to a stationary and uniform configuration of the neural field we derive a linearized equation which is solved for a generic external stimulus by using the Fourier transform into wavevector-freqency domain, finding an analytical formula for the power spectrum of the neural field.
 In addition, after proving that for large wavelengths the linearized Amari equation is equivalent to a diffusion equation which admits space-time dependent analytical solutions, we take into account the nonlinearity of the Amari equation.
-We find that for large wavelengths a weak nonlinearity in the Amari equation gives rise to a reaction-diffusion equation.
+We find that for large wavelengths a weak nonlinearity in the Amari equation gives rise to a reaction-diffusion equation which can be formally derived from a neural action functional by introducing a dual neural field.
 For some initial conditions, we discuss analytical solutions of this reaction-diffusion equation.